AdeenaRamzan/typescript/README.md

 # typescript
-This is my first Git Repository
+This is my 45 Assignments respository